Responsibility for health and safety

 Risk: In view of history of practice: LOW RISK.

 Precautions: Although there has never been a problem with this, the reception desk is fitted with a personal attack button linked to the intruder alarm system that can be used to summon help in an emergency.
-Generally, lone working is not permitted but if this is unavoidable then the lone worker is instructed to lock the entrance door and not to allow anyone into the building unless they know who they are.
+Lone working is infrequent.
+When it occurs the lone worker is instructed to lock the entrance door and not to allow anyone into the building unless they know who they are.
 Refer also to the practice’s policy on violence and aggression.

 Training: All new staff receive training in operation of the alarm system and personal attack button.
 Reception staff are instructed that if they are threatened and money is demanded, they are to hand over the money and not attempt to tackle a criminal themselves.